What to know about getting the COVID-19 vaccine

 The CDC states that you are able to get vaccinated when you complete your isolation for COVID-19.
 If you have had antibody treatment or convalescent plasma, you are recommended to wait for 90 days from treatment before getting vaccinated.
 Our medical providers typically recommend delaying vaccination for at least 30 days and up to 90 days.
 Waiting 6 weeks to get the first vaccine will put you on schedule to get the second shot at 10 weeks, so your body should start producing antibodies as the immunity from the infection decreases.
 Another good reason to wait is because your immune system is very activated after the infection and you might have more side effects from getting the vaccine.
 If you would like to discuss personal recommendations for what is best for you individually, we encourage you to schedule a telehealth appointment with your provider.

-Records of all vaccinations done at Campus Health are kept and can be printed from the patient portal.
+All verified vaccinations can be printed or viewed from the patient portal.

 - Click NAU student/employee

-- On the left click on immunization history
+- On the left menu, click “immunization history”

 COVID-19 Vaccine Patient Education